Art-Sells/Arells/Build-Notes.md

 ## Re-build build-notes
 - Go through and rebuild this entire checklist based on new terminologies
-- - In Terminologies\
-- - - wallet (ids)
-- - - - VAPA combinations
 - - In Test:
 - - - Import/Export:
 - - - - no selling, Decentralized Wallets
 - - - Create Wallet:
 - - - - do not save private key info on json, only address,
 - - - - Wallet ID: Wallet 1/2 and Wallet Totals (json)
+- - - In Vavity Architecture:
+- - - - Save entire vavity API (vapa-mechanism and aggregator), chart (bull/sloth), aggregator...
+Then update Vavity Git
 - - In Wallet:
-- - - Keep profits with overall percentage gained (after first initial import) and remove Arells Bitcoin Price….
+- - - Keep profits with overall percentage gained (after first initial import) and remove Arells Bitcoin Price…
 - - - change Vatop groups to VAPA combinations
 - - In create wallet:
 - - - - Closing Modal: